Recipes from Italy

 authentic cannoli recipe step 9

-Step 9) – Finally decorate with chopped pistachios and candied fruit.
-Place the Sicilian cannoli in a serving dish, sprinkle with icing sugar and serve.
-The cannoli recipe wasn’t that hard to make after all!
+Step 9) - Finally decorate with chopped pistachios and candied fruit.
+Place them in a serving dish, sprinkle with icing sugar and serve.
+The cannoli recipe wasn't that hard to make after all!

 authentic Italian cannoli recipe 6